 What is Product Lifecycle Management Software - PLM?

-Product lifecycle management (PLM) provides a methodical approach to managing the series of changes a product undergoes, from its design and creation to its ultimate dumping or retirement.
-PLM is related to manufacturing, but the management configuration can also be utilized for service provision and software development.
-PLM can be grouped into the following stages:
+Product lifecycle management (PLM) provides a systematic approach to managing the series of changes a product undergoes, from its design and formation to its ultimate dumping or retirement.
+PLM is related to manufacturing, but the management configuration can also be utilized for service provision and software creation.
+PLM can be categorized into the following stages:

 Beginning of life (BOL) - includes new product design and building processes.